Motion-o: Trajectory-Grounded Video Reasoning: Introducing Motion-o

 \textbf{Automatic Motion Computation.} To teach MCoT without additional human annotation, we generate discrete motion primitives directly from the bounding boxes provided in each sample in the STGR dataset \cite{meng2025open}.
 Using the provided keyframe timestamps and object bounding boxes, we group bounding boxes by object identity across frames to obtain, for each object $o$, a time-ordered track $\mathcal{T}_o=\{(b_i,t_i)\}_{i=1}^{N}$, where $b_i=[x_1^i,y_1^i,x_2^i,y_2^i]$ denotes the box at time $t_i$.
 From $\mathcal{T}_o$, we compute box centroids $c_i$ and areas $a_i$, and use the induced displacement sequence $\Delta c_i = c_{i+1}-c_i$ to summarize motion.

-We convert each track into a discrete motion descriptor consisting of direction, speed, and scale-change: \begin{enumerate} \item \textbf{Direction} is obtained by aggregating per-step displacement directions over the track (with weighting to reduce the influence of small localization jitter), and mapping the result to a finite set of compass bins plus a stationary state \item \textbf{Speed} is computed from the track’s average displacement rate, normalized by an object-dependent scale factor (bounding box size) to be comparable across objects and videos, and discretized into ordinal bins \item \textbf{Scale} is computed from the relative change in box area over time (a proxy for depth-like approach/recede behavior), and discretized into \{approaching, stable, receding\} \end{enumerate}
+We convert each track into a discrete motion descriptor with three attributes: \textbf{direction}, computed by aggregating per-step displacement directions over the track with jitter-reducing weights and mapping the result to compass bins plus a stationary state; \textbf{speed}, computed from the average displacement rate normalized by object scale and discretized into ordinal bins; and \textbf{scale change}, computed from the relative change in bounding-box area over time and discretized as \{\texttt{approaching}, \texttt{stable}, \texttt{receding}\}.